Pollux-digital-twin/pollux-framework/README.md

 # pollux-framework

-This repository is part of the 'FLIE' project.

-Framework library of the pollux Digital Twin
+Framework library of the TNO PolluX Digital Twin

 ## Bug reports and discussions